stewalsh83/cipher-crack/readme.md

 # Cipher Crack

 ## Description
 This project uses caesar cipher to decrypt a given text file.
 The text file must be entered in the cammand line as the first argument.
-The user will then be prompted to enter an int value as the key to determine how many letters in the alphabet to shift.
+The user will then be prompted to enter an int value as the key to determine how many letters in the alphabet will be shifted.

 ## Usage
 ```bash